ATTENTION: PROGRAM EXPECTED TO CHANGE FOR STUDENTS ADMITTED IN SUMMER 2016

 The Commission on Dietetic Registration has announced that effective in 2024 it will no longer administer the national registry exam to individuals who have not earned a graduate degree.
 In anticipation of that policy, the Department of Nutritional Sciences will make changes to the current Coordinated Program in Dietetics.

-Effective with students admitted for the fall semester 2016, students admitted to the program must have either 1) baccalaureate degree in any subject and prerequisite courses listed here, or 2) 90 hours and required prerequisite courses listed on table below.
+Effective with students admitted for the summer semester 2016, students admitted to the program must have either 1) baccalaureate degree in any subject and prerequisite courses listed here, or 2) 90 hours and required prerequisite courses listed on table below.
 Click here to see the prerequisites.

 Once admitted to the program, students will be required to complete 70 credit hours (includes 1280 clock hours of supervised practice) to earn a master’s degree in 24 - 28 months.
 Students admitted with 90 hours but no baccalaureate degree will be awarded the Bachelor of Science degree in Allied Health after the first year in the program and will go on to earn the master’s degree after the second year.